cplett/cplett.github.io/page/crest/4-protonation.md

 ## Protonation

-Our model system will be a dipeptide consisting of alanin and glycin (Ala-Gly).
+Our model system will be a dipeptide consisting of alanine and glycine (Ala-Gly).

-The protonation screening can be requested with:
+Protonation screening can be requested with:

 <!-- Tab links -->
 <div class="tab card">